-To study the incidence of strategic default and its link with the competitive lending market, we study the diversionary behavior of the borrowers who eventually defaulted on their repeat loans.
-The local linear regression finds a large discontinuous drop in sales post-disbursal for the borrowers with a good score (\geq 700).
-These borrowers reduce their sales by 40 percentage points instantly after disbursal, bringing sales to about 15% below their long-term average.
+Zooming in further and looking at the default loans, our results are more striking.
+Borrowers with a good score (\geq 700) reduce their sales by 40 percentage points instantly after disbursal, bringing sales to about 15% below their long-term average.
 Notably, these borrowers have counterfactual sales that are 25% above their long-term sales on the eve of disbursal.
 This dramatic fall in sales following a high sales period points to the voluntary nature of sales diversion and is evidence of strategic default by borrowers who can access credit easily from the credit market.
 Borrowers with a score of < 700 and those who were unscored do not show a discontinuous drop in sales when defaulting.
-Note that our results do not suggest that those with a score above 700 are a worse credit risk in the sense that they default more often than those below 700.
-The results simply tell us that there is evidence that
+Note that our results do not suggest that borrowers with high scores are a worse credit risk in the sense that they default more